phillipclarke29/webanagram/readme.md

 ##Start with node server.js

-Simple angular app to check whether two words are anagrams of each otherwise
+Simple angular app to check whether two words are anagrams of each otherwise.

+## On the web!

+Visit https://mysterious-mountain-15112.herokuapp.com/ - deployed to heroku